JetStream

-JetStream and Mobile JetStream are two former brand names used by Spark New Zealand to market its retail and resale ADSL-based fixed line and CDMA2000-based 3G wireless Internet access offerings respectively.
+JetStream and Mobile JetStream are two former brand names used by Spark New Zealand (at the time known as Telecom) to market its retail and resale ADSL-based fixed line and CDMA2000-based 3G wireless Internet access offerings respectively.
 The retail ADSL offering from its own Internet service provider, Xtra, was commonly referred to by the company as Xtra Broadband.
-"Jetstream" is no longer used, and has been replaced with "Ultra" for their Broadband and Mobile offerings.
+"Jetstream" is no longer used, and was later replaced with "Ultra" for their Broadband and Mobile offerings.
 Xtra branding was retired in 2008.